rebeccacampos/rebeccacampos/README.md

 # 👋 Hi, I'm Rebecca!

 ### 👩🏽‍💻 Starting my journey as a creative Front-End Developer.
-### 💙 A passion for building user-friendly interfaces and experiences.
+### 💙 Passion for building user-friendly interfaces and experiences.
 ### 🎨 Marketing and Design background.

 #